platformio/platformio-docs/faq.rst

     pip uninstall platformio

-    # if you used MacOS "brew"
+    # if you used macOS "brew"
     brew uninstall platformio

 If you need to have :ref:`piocore` globally in a system, please